01

 Ship faster

-Install Pagewell and give your agent the context to generate, QA, and update discovery files as normal repo work.
+Install Pagewell and give your agent the context to generate routes, run QA, and update discovery files as normal repo work.

 bunx skills add ReScienceLab/pagewell --skill pagewell Then ask: Use Pagewell to generate the next 5 pages from our content map.